-That’s the idea behind our annual Big 12 Ultimate Road Trip and Jake Trotter and Mitch Sherman pick one game per week to attend.
+That is the premise of our annual Big 12 Ultimate Road Trip as Jake Trotter, Max Olson and Brandon Chatmon pick one game per week to attend.